 Grade 12: Postsecondary Transitions

 In the senior year, students take their goals and make them a reality.
 Seniors will ensure that graduation requirements are being met and will update their high school and beyond plan.
-Students will start the college admissions process, complete college prep testing requirements and follow a senior timeline to reach their goals.
-Seniors will receive guidance on scholarships and financial aid.
-Additional assistance is available through the FASFA Night and Spokane College Fair.
+Students will start the post -secondary admissions process, complete college prep testing requirements and follow a senior timeline to reach their goals.
+Seniors will receive guidance on resume building, scholarships and financial aid.
+Additional assistance is available through the Trades Night, FASFA Night College and Career Fairs.